 Additionally, research shows that establishing a college savings account may make a child up to 7 times more likely to attend college.2

-The program will be opened to all eligible seventh graders enrolled in the following middle schools starting in the 2017-2018 school year:
+The program will be opened to all eligible seventh and eighth grade students enrolled in the following middle schools starting in the 2018-2019 school year:

 - Haverhill: Consentino Middle School